Orgasmic Birth: Is It Real? - Baby Chick

 My first birth was joyful, challenging, and powerful.
 The more I attended births as a doula, offering physical and emotional comfort and support during pregnancy, birth, and postpartum, the more I saw orgasmic birth hidden in plain view.

 We haven’t had a language for it before.
 People with positive, pleasurable, joyful, loving, intimate, ecstatic, and orgasmic births often don’t tell anyone.
 They don’t want to make their friends feel bad about their challenging birth.
-Many people that experience an orgasm, or what I call a birthgasm, often never even tell their partners or friends out of shame and certainly don’t tell their midwife or doctor.
+Many people who experience an orgasm, or what I call a birthgasm, often never even tell their partners or friends out of shame and certainly don’t tell their midwife or doctor.
 When people started telling me about their birthgasm, they often admitted they had never told anyone before.
 It was the most expansive orgasm ever.
 It is a feeling of being one with the universe or divine energy moving through them as pure love—waves of pleasure instead of pain.

 Let me be clear: orgasmic birth is not a performance standard.
 Orgasmic birth is much more than orgasm; I will explain more later.
 I would never want anyone adding birthgasm to your birth preferences.
 I feel it is essential to know it happens for those without ever knowing it’s possible and those who prepare for and encourage the opportunity of orgasm during birth.
 Nature puts the clitoral complex in the same areas involved with childbirth.
 There must be a reason for nature’s design.
 Orgasmic birth happens for those who never describe their birth as painful.
 It can also follow pain and challenge as labor involves riding many waves of sensations and emotions.